appium/appium-espresso-driver/docs/contributing.md

 npm run e2e-test # functional
 ```

+!!! tip

     If running functional tests, it is often useful to be able to set break points in the Espresso
     server.

     To accomplish this, open the Espresso server project in Android Studio, set the
     [`ESPRESSO_JAVA_DEBUG`](./reference/env-vars.md#espresso_java_debug) environment variable, and then
     run the tests.
 When the tests start repeatedly pinging the Espresso server (i.e. outputting
     `Proxying [GET /status] to [GET http://localhost:4567/status] with no body`), click on
     `Attach debugger to Android process` in Android Studio.

 To run tests for the Espresso server, use Android Studio.
 Tests are located at
 `espresso-server/library/src/test/java/io/appium/espressoserver/test`.